b1ank1108/awesome-stars/README.md

 - [CBLabresearch/Clematis](https://github.com/CBLabresearch/Clematis) - PE to shellcode
 - [CodingGay/BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
 BlackDex can run on any Android mobile phone or emulator, you can unpack APK File in several seconds.
 - [corkami/collisions](https://github.com/corkami/collisions) - Hash collisions and exploitations
+- [CreditTone/hooker](https://github.com/CreditTone/hooker) - 🔥🔥 hooker is a Frida-based reverse engineering toolkit for Android.
+It offers a user-friendly CLI, universal scripts, auto hook generation, memory roaming to detect activities/services, one-click SOCKS5 proxy setup, Frida JustTrustMe, and BoringSSL unpinning for all apps.
 - [CRONUS-Security/profile-builder](https://github.com/CRONUS-Security/profile-builder) - A demo for automatically build dwarf file for volatility2
 - [davinci1010/pinduoduo_backdoor](https://github.com/davinci1010/pinduoduo_backdoor) - 拼多多apk内嵌提权代码，及动态下发dex分析
 - [davinci1012/pinduoduo_backdoor_unpacker](https://github.com/davinci1012/pinduoduo_backdoor_unpacker) - Samples and Unpacker of malicious backdoors and exploits developed and used by Pinduoduo